PedroMarungo/Fetch-pokemon-api/README.md

 We welcome contributions to the Pokemon Open API App!
 If you would like to contribute to the project, please follow the guidelines below:

 1. Fork the Repository
-   - Visit the repository on GitHub at https://github.com/your-username/your-repository.
+   - Visit the repository on GitHub a(https://github.com/PedroMarungo/Fetch-pokemon-api.git)
    - Click on the "Fork" button in the top-right corner of the page.
    - This will create a copy of the repository in your GitHub account.